 4. Let it Dry:

-Once you have cleaned the Timberland boots, let them dry in natural weather.
+Once you have finished to clean your Timberland boots, let them dry in natural weather.
 Don’t dry it using a dryer because It won’t work.
 Putting them into dryer can compromise the smoothness of the leather if it’s thin.